Bunionette Deformity Correction

-- We will realign the head of your metatarsal bone and remove any excess bone in order to eliminate the prominence and to give your foot a more natural shape.
+- Your doctor will realign the head of your metatarsal bone and remove any excess bone in order to eliminate the prominence and to give your foot a more natural shape.

-- We will then create a small incision on the outer side of your foot in order to access the metatarsophalangeal joint where the phalanx of your toe meets the head of the metatarsal.
+- Your doctor will then create a small incision on the outer side of your foot in order to access the metatarsophalangeal joint where the phalanx of your toe meets the head of the metatarsal.

-- Once the bunnionette is located on the head of your metatarsal, we will then use a cutting instrument to remove any excess bone growth from the metatarsal.
+- Once the bunnionette is located on the head of your metatarsal, your doctor will then use a cutting instrument to remove any excess bone growth from the metatarsal.

-- We will then carefully divide the metatarsal to free the head of the bone.
+- Your doctor will then carefully divide the metatarsal to free the head of the bone.

 - The head of your metatarsal is shifted inward and away from the outer side of your foot which reduces the overall width of the foot and provides a stable base for the fifth toe.

-Once the procedure is completed, we will close the incision and properly bandage your foot.
+Once the procedure is completed, your doctor will close the incision and properly bandage your foot.
 You may then be placed in a postoperative shoe which allows you to bear weight on your foot as it heals.
 Recovery time for most patients is between six and eight weeks.